CPDigitalDarkroom/Localizations/README.md

-IfFound² Localizations
+Tweak Localizations
 =====================

-IfFound² Localizations, to add a localization just do a pull request.
+Tweak Localizations, to add a localization just do a pull request.

 Thank you.